way5/tinyUPS/README.md

 ![tinyUPS dashboard charts](doc/i0.jpg)

  After successful setup it is highly recommended to change the `AP key` and generate the `device serial number`.
-Both option values and corresponding controls you can find in `Settings` -> `Security` tab and `SNMP` tab respectively.
+Both options and corresponding controls you can find in `Settings` -> `Security` tab and `SNMP` tab respectively.

 ## **+ DEVELOPMENT**<a id="#development"></a>